TimOliver/RealmBrowser-iOS/README.md

 <img src="https://raw.githubusercontent.com/TimOliver/RealmBrowser-iOS/master/screenshot.jpg" />

 **This library is still a heavy WIP with several relatively crucial features still missing.
-In any case, it's finished to the point where it's presentable, so I'm sharing it now.
+In any case, it's finished to the point where it's presentable, so I figured I'd stop hoarding it to myself.
 Enjoy!**

 The Realm Browser for iOS is an unofficial debugging framework for apps that implement [Realm](http://realm.io).
 It uses the Objective-C dynamic runtime to monitor an app's interaction with Realm, and then allows developers to present a UI dialog displaying the contents of any Realm files in the app.